 (Note: Clinical education facilities may have uniform regulations in addition to the foregoing requirements.
 Students must comply with any additional uniform requirements at the clinical education facilities in the program.)

-- Solid light gray shorts
+- Solid light gray or black shorts of modest length (at least a 6-inch inseam).

-- Athletic shoes and socks (same as above)
+- Athletic shoes and socks (same as above).

 Student Roles and Expectations

 The student’s role and level of function is stated in the individual course syllabi.
 Students are expected to take responsibility for their own learning and demonstrate professionalism at all times.
 It is the student’s responsibility to inform the ACCE as soon as a problem related to clinical learning is identified.
 Students are required to abide by the requirements of the contract and follow the guidelines laid out in the Clinical Education Handbook, which include:

 - First and foremost, protecting the health and safety of patients at facilities where they perform their clinical education experiences.